Top 10 Reasons to Choose Schechter

 - Facing History and Ourselves

 Schechter partners with Facing History and Ourselves, a renowned international organization committed to Holocaust education.
-The group trains teachers in how to present controversial issues to students in a way that promotes exploration, engagement and respectful dialogue.
+The group trains teachers in how to present controversial issues to students in a way that promotes exploration, engagement & respectful dialogue.